top of page

 North America

-By contrast, the largest floatovoltaics installation in North America is currently the NJR Clean Energy Ventures (CEV) floating solar installation in Millburn, New Jersey.
-With a capacity of 8.9 MW, it consists of 16,510 solar panels installed on a reservoir located at the New Jersey American Water Canoe Brook Water Treatment Plant.
+The largest floating solar farm in North America is the NJR Clean Energy Ventures (CEV) floating solar project in Millburn, New Jersey.
+With a capacity of 8.9 MW, it features 16,510 floating solar panels installed on a reservoir at the New Jersey American Water Canoe Brook Water Treatment Plant.
+This project highlights the benefits of floatovoltaics, including reduced water evaporation, water protection, and environmental sustainability.

 Europe